ELXLabUF/Student-Portal/README.md

 **Backend:**

-1. Install Python dependencies:`pip install -r requirements.txt`
+1. Install Python dependencies:
+   `pip install -r requirements.txt`
-2. Set up environment variables in `.env` for OpenAI and add the Firebase config.json file.
+2. Set up environment variables in `.env` for OpenAI and add the Firebase `config.json` file.
 3. Start the server:
    `uvicorn app:app --reload --port 8080`

 **Frontend:**

+1. Install dependencies:
-1. Install dependencies:`cd frontend && npm install`
+   `cd frontend && npm install`
 2. Start the dev server:
    `ng serve`

 ## Deployment

--   **Frontend:** Deploys on Netlify.
+**Frontend:** Deploys on Netlify at [https://storyloop.netlify.app/login](https://storyloop.netlify.app/login).

-    -   Navigate to the frontend directory using `cd frontend/`.
+-   Navigate to the frontend directory using the `cd frontend/` command.
 -   Run the command `ng build` or `ng build --configuration production`.
 -   Navigate to the dist/frontend/browser directory inside your frontend directory.
 -   Change the `index.csr.html` file's name to `index.html`.
 -   On the Netlify dashboard, under this project's tab open the 'Deploys' section and drag-and-drop the entire browser directory.

--   **Backend:** Deploys on Google Cloud Run with a Docker container.
+**Backend:** Deploys on Google Cloud Run with a Docker container.

+-   Download and install the Google Cloud SDK.
+-   Use the lab's Google account to login when prompted while running the installer.
 -   Make sure you have Docker Desktop or Docker running on your machine.
-    -   Update the Dockerfile if necessary.
+-   Update the Dockerfile, if necessary.
-    -   Navigate to the backend directory using `cd backend/`.
+-   Navigate to the backend directory using the `cd backend/` command.
 -   With Docker running in the background, run this command:

-        ```bash
+    ```
     gcloud run deploy student-portal-backend \
       --source . \
       --platform managed \
       --region us-east1 \
       --allow-unauthenticated \
       --set-env-vars OPENAI_API_KEY=your-openai-key
     ```

 ---